jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 <img src="/assets/capsule/face4.jpg" style="border:none;width:60%;">
 </div>

 Now, we imagine that each neuron contains the likelihood as well as properties of the features.
 For example, it outputs a vector containing [likelihood, orientation, size].
-Then the neuron for the face detection will have much lower activation once the model realizes that the neurons that contribute the most signal to this parent neuron do not agree on size and orientation.
+With this spatial information, we can detect the in-consistence in the orientation and size among the nose, eyes and ear features and therefore output a much lower activation for the face detection.

 <div class="imgcap">
 <img src="/assets/capsule/face5.jpg" style="border:none;width:60%;">